rails/rails/guides/source/action_mailer_basics.md

 Action Mailer Configuration
 ---------------------------

+This section highlights some of the configuration options for Action Mailer.
+For a complete list see the [Configuring Rails Applications](configuring.html#configuring-action-mailer) guide.

-The following configuration options are best made in one of the environment files (environment.rb, production.rb, etc...)
+You can specify these configuration options in environment files such as environment.rb, production.rb, etc.

 | Configuration | Description |
 |---------------|-------------|